revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 This function reads a tab-delimited file and creates a variable called `taxa` that is a list of all of the taxon names relevant to this analysis.
-This list includes all of the fossil and extant bear species names in the first columns and minimum/maximum ages in the second/third columns.
+This list includes all of the fossil and extant bear species names in the first columns and a single age value in the second column.
+The ages provided are either 0.0 for extant species or the average of the age range for fossil species (see {% ref tab_bear_fossils %}).

-{% subsubsection Load Data Matrices | Exercise-LoadData %}
+### Load Data Matrices {#subsub:Exercise-LoadData}

 RevBayes uses the function `readDiscreteCharacterData` to load a data matrix to the workspace from a formatted file.
 This function can be